 Chris and elisha have celebrated more than a decade together as a polyamorous couple in a power exchange dynamic.
-They live in a 24/7, negotiated, authority transfer dynamic and are honored to have represented the larger leather community as the Arizona Master/slave titleholders since 2018, and apparently in aeternum.
+They live in a 24/7, negotiated, authority transfer dynamic and are honored to have represented the larger leather community as the Arizona Master/slave titleholders since 2018, and apparently in perpetuity.
 They believe that continued growth is important to a successful long-term relationship and to that end are continually pushing their own, and each other’s, boundaries.
 They both hold multiple graduate degrees and continue their research looking at various sex positive topics.

 Chris identifies as a cisgender, heterosexual male, and as a leather Master to his leather slave.
 Academically, he is looking at perceptions of hierarchy and power exchange in long term polyamorous relationships, the impact of emotional intelligence in those authority imbalanced relationships, and various issues around negotiating, and navigating, consent scenarios in an effort to better educate and reduce the amount of incidents.
 He believes that the lessons learned in the BDSM, leather, kink, and non-monogamous communities can play a vital role in teaching and informing the best practices surrounding these concepts for a larger audience.
 He concedes that they have their own set of problems in the community with this, but they have learned to discuss these issues more openly and more aggressively and that will help create a better future for all.